(Updated November 2016)

 So, to sum it up, it’s the brightness of the pixel.

 A pixel is the building block of an image.
-Thousands and millions of pixels of different colour make up an image.
-Click here to read more about pixel and colour depth.
+Thousands and millions of pixels of different color make up an image.

 Every pixel in an image has a luminosity value (0-100%).
 This determines how bright or dark it is.